russellballestrini/russell.ballestrini.net/content/pages/about.rst

 Finding **simple solutions** to difficult problems, gives me a rush.

-I turn ideas into products and often prototype using Python.
-I admire readable, testable code, and I enjoy the process of refactoring.
+I feel like I'm at my best when I can turn ideas into products.
+I often prototype using Python and admire readable, testable code.
+The process of refactoring is like a crossword puzzle to me and brings me joy.

 As a strong advocate of opensource, I donate my code and time when I can.

-My first successful product launch was `LinkPeek <https://linkpeek.com>`_ which I still operate today.
-I'm actively bootstrapping `Remarkbox, a hosted comment service <http://www.remarkbox.com>`_.

 I currently work for `Remind <https://www.remind.com/>`_ as a software engineer where I write software to manage infrastructure running in AWS.

+My long term goal is to work for myself.
+My first successfully bootstrapped product launch was `LinkPeek <https://linkpeek.com>`_ which I still operate today.
+Right now I'm actively bootstrapping `Remarkbox, a hosted comment service <http://www.remarkbox.com>`_.

 You should `contact me </contact>`_.
-I love conversation and always responds in a timely manner!
+I love conversation and often respond in a timely manner!

 Russell’s projects